Dr Keith Chapin

 ‘Counterpoint and Nature: Strategies of Legitimation in the Long Eighteenth Century’, 19th Congress of the International Musicological Society, Rome, 1–7 July 2012

-‘New Directions: Temporal Modes of the Strict Style in the early Nineteenth Century’, Alexandre Pierre François Boëly, ses contemporains et le style sévère: Université Paris Sorbonne (Paris IV), Paris, France, 5–6 December 2008.
+‘New Directions: Temporal Modes of the Strict Style in the early Nineteenth Century’, Alexandre Pierre François Boëly, ses contemporains et le style severe, Université Paris Sorbonne (Paris IV), Paris, 5–6 December 2008

-‘From Absolute Music to Music of the Absolute: The Aspiration of Music to Language’, Joint Conference of the North American Society for the Study of Romanticism and the British Association of Romantic Studies: Bristol, England, 26–29 July 2007.
+‘From Absolute Music to Music of the Absolute: The Aspiration of Music to Language’, Joint Conference of the North American Society for the Study of Romanticism and the British Association of Romantic Studies, Bristol, 26–29 July 2007

 ‘Styles, Types, and the Aura of Beethoven’s Instrumental Music’, 18th Congress of the International Musicological Society, Zurich, Switzerland, 11–15 July 2007